umich-iam/sso-examples-oidc-mod_auth_openidc/README.md

 More information can be found at: https://documentation.its.umich.edu/node/767

+Note: A single set of credentials could have multiple allowed redirect URLs, but it is recommended to use separate credentials for each server, such as dev, qa, and production.

 # Setup
 OIDC Credentials must be put in a `.env` file, with the format: